zohaibjawed940/shopify-ai-assistant/README.md

 ### Enable Chat Extension

 Enable the chat extension from theme editor (Online store > Themes > Customize > App embeds)

+## Add a explicit set of steps on how to do this

 ## Chat Interface